1000 miles of Hardrock 100

 I recently completed my 10th Hardrock 100, finishing in 29 hours and 26 minutes which was fast enough for 7th place.
 Conditions were pretty ideal.
 The race day weather was sunny with only a few light passing showers.
 The night was mild, I crested the top of Handies Peak around midnight in a short-sleeved shirt.
 And the course was exceptionally dry.
 Once past the mandatory creek crossing at the KT aid station near mile 11, my feet were never wet again.
 I don’t recall a single footstep on snow.
 Oscar’s, Virginius, all the usual wet and snowy stretches… all dry.

 Christy, Tim Mutrie, Lissa Ballinger, and Andy Docken crewed for me, and Christy joined me from Sherman (mile 72) all the way to the finish.
 I owe their support, and particularly Christy’s late-night pacing, to helping me hang on to another sub-30 hour finish.
 Thank you.
-I’ve seen what can happen and know how a race can fall apart, and I consider this year to be one of my best efforts on the course to date.
+I’ve seen what can happen in the late stages of the race and know how things can fall apart, and I consider this year to be one of my best efforts on the course to date.

 As fulfilling as it may be to have put together a good race, it’s the big picture that holds the most significance for me.

 I’ve now covered 1000 miles on this course over the ten years I’ve run.
 Seven finishes were in the top-ten, six of them were under 30 hours.
-I had no DNF’s and my average finish time was 30:07.
+I had no DNF’s, my average finish time was 30:07 and my average finishing place was 8.6.

 That comes to more than 330,500 vertical feet climbed over 301 hours on the course.
 I made ten traverses of the 14er Handies Peak, five of them in the middle of the night (I’ve run both directions five times).
 I consumed somewhere around 350 gels, gallons of ginger ale, Coca-Cola, and chicken broth but also noteworthy— I never once threw up while out on the course.
 I logged thousands of training miles, spent countless hours stumbling along the trail in the wee hours of the night fighting to stay awake.
 I needed dozens of massages and downed an unknown amount of ibuprofen to help with sore knees and muscles before, during, and after each race.
 And I made exactly ten jaunts down through the finish corral to kiss the rock.